nmc-costa/HITnode/README.md

-# 🧬 DSML Node Codebase Library
+# 🧬 HInode: DSML Node Codebase Architecture Standards for Seamless Code Management and Collaboration

 ## 🎯 VISION
 - Create agnostic and modular nodes (functions || classes)
+- Codebase directory architecture based on standards
 - Enable autonomous generation of new projects based on these nodes instead of letting GenAI build everything from scratch
 - The nodes will then be used on projects to follow a node-pipeline framework
 - **NOTE**: project packages source code `src/` should follow the directory structure from this codebase.